-It’s hard to realize how complex and sophisticated is Google search algorithm just because it works so marvelously well that it seems natural it does so.
+It’s hard to realize how complex and sophisticated is the Google search algorithm just because it works so marvelously well that it seems natural it does so.
 Yet before we got there, it took almost two decades.
 And that revolution was evident in 2015.

 My mission at Google is to develop natural language understanding with a team and in collaboration with other researchers at Google.
 Search has moved beyond just finding keywords, but it still doesn’t read all these billions of web pages and book pages for semantic content.
 If you write a blog post, you’ve got something to say, you’re not just creating words and synonyms.
 We’d like the computers to actually pick up on that semantic meaning.
 If that happens, and I believe that it’s feasible, people could ask more complex questions.